jsloop42/dreamlisp/README.md

 ### Predicates

-Below are predicates which conditional functions.
+Below are predicates which are conditional functions.

 #### nil?/1